Neil L. Andersen

 Neil Linden Andersen (born August 9, 1951) is an American religious leader and former business executive who serves as a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He was sustained by church membership as an apostle on April 4, 2009, during the church's General Conference.
 At the time of his call to the Twelve, Andersen had been serving as an LDS general authority since 1993, including service in the Presidency of the Seventy from 2005 to 2009.
-Currently, he is the eighth most senior apostle in the church.
+Currently, he is the seventh most senior apostle in the church.

 Early life

 Andersen was born in Logan, Utah and raised near Pocatello, Idaho.
 As a young man, he served in France as a missionary for the LDS Church.
 After his mission, he graduated from Brigham Young University (BYU) in 1975 with a bachelor's degree in economics and was elected student body vice president.
 He later earned an MBA from Harvard Business School in 1977.
 He later lived and worked in Tampa, Florida, where he was the vice president of the Morton Plant Health System.
 While in Tampa, Andersen served in the LDS Church as a stake president.